Appendix B FAQ: Frequently Asked Questions¶

 <alert>.
 And so on.
 There are lots of good answers, some of which are not yet implemented.
 We would love to hear about elements you need that are about expressing content, and not about altering presentation.
-See Item 1.1.1:1 in the PreTeXt Principles.
+See Principle 1.

 xsltproc.
 (See Section 4.2.)
-We can often recognize this mistake—did you not get a warning?
+If that was your mistake, then you should have seen a warning.
+Please check to see if there was a warning you missed.
 (If not, we can improve the warning if you tell us how your source was organized.
 So please do, since we would love to hear about it.)